SoK: Log Based Transparency Enhancing Technologies: Transparency And Security

 \subsubsection{Release and query}

-The release and query mechanism makes information available to users of transparency.
-The form of the information should depend on the sanitisation mechanism, so the threats that are specific to the query and release mechanism will be those that target the access control it implements and the integrity of the information (sanitised or unsanitised) that is released.
+The form of the information made available by release and query mechanisms will depend on the sanitisation mechanism, so the threats that are specific to release and query mechanisms will be those that target the access control it implements and the integrity of the information (sanitised or unsanitised) that is released.
 Given that information should broadly be released to everyone except for individual evidence (available only to data subjects) and unsanitised information (available only to trusted auditors), the threat is that any other party may try to pose as an individual or trusted auditor to gain access to their privileged information.
-The right to access (under the GDPR) has been abused for this purpose~\cite{di2019personal}, as well as to infer information about the organisation answering the query ~\cite{singh2019security}.
+The right to access under the GDPR has been abused for this purpose~\cite{di2019personal}, as well as to infer information about the organisation answering the query ~\cite{singh2019security}.

-If the mechanism is used to release information, without the need or support for queries, threats could be posed by having only a partial release of information, or a different release of information to different users.
+If information is simply released, without the need for queries, threats could be posed by having only a partial release of information, or a different release of information to different users.
 When queries are involved, the threats are that the query mechanism could constrain acceptable queries to queries that are not practically useful.
-It could even do so for a priori valid reasons such as limiting the privacy loss associated with queries, as in a differential private query model where the privacy budget is used up.
+It could even do so for a priori valid reasons such as limiting the privacy loss associated with queries, as in a differential private query model once the privacy budget is used up.
 A limited query mechanism could also serve to require an impractically large number of queries to obtain any useful information.